fsprojects/FAKE/help/specifictargets.md

 Final targets can be used for TearDown functionality.
 These targets will be executed even if the build fails but have to be activated via ActivateFinalTarget().

-	// FinalTarget will be excuted even if build fails FinalTarget "CloseSomePrograms" (fun _ ->
+	FinalTarget "CloseSomePrograms" (fun _ ->
 		// close stuff and release resources
 	)